filamentphp/filament/packages/forms/docs/03-fields/09-file-upload.md

     ->previewable(false)
 ```

-## Set a different base URL
+## Set a different base file URL

-By default, uploaded files are served from the domain specified in the APP_URL set in your .env file.
-If your multitenant application uses subdomains, you can set the current subdomain URL using the `getUploadedFileUrlUsing' callback.
+By default, uploaded files are served from the domain specified in the `APP_URL` `.env` value.
+This is because Filament uses the storage `url()` method to generate URLs for files.
+If your multi-tenant application uses the `public` storage disk as well as different subdomains for different tenants, you can set the current subdomain URL using the `getUploadedFileUrlUsing()` callback, calling Laravel's `url()` helper:

 ```php
 Filament\Forms\Components\FileUpload;